 I am David.
 I am living in Kanala of Sanjamala mandal in Kurnool district.
 We can only make cracked rings using the soil in our village.
 My father said that this soil contains sand also.
-We grow Jowar, Bengal Gram and Paddy .
+We grow Jowar, Bengal Gram and Paddy.

 I am Ramadevi.
 I am living in Ramapuram of Vetapalem mandal in Prakasham district.
 In my village we can see sandy soil.
 We can't make even a ball by using this soil.
-Farmers grow flowers like Jasmine and Kanakambaram only.
 Most of the farmers practise Aqua culture.
 Paddy is not grown in my village.
+Farmers grow Jasmine, Kanakambaram like flowers only.
+Like this Farmers grow flowers like Jasmine and Kanakambram only.

 What do you observe in the information given by these children.
 Write information about soil and crops that are grown in your village in the same way.

 I am